Peter Lewis' Money Talk

 Quick Summary - 4 Things To Know Before Asian Markets Open

-On Wednesday’s “Peter Lewis’ Money Talk” podcast, I’ll be joined by David Roche, President & Global Strategist at Quantum Strategy and Hong Kong based macro strategist, Patrick Bennett.
-With a view from Japan is Tokyo-based journalist and author, William Pesek.
+On Friday’s “Peter Lewis’ Money Talk” podcast, I’ll be joined by Francis Lun, the CEO of GEO Securities and David Roche, President & Global Strategist at Quantum Strategy.
+With a view from Australia is Toby Lawson, the former head of Statton Partners in Sydney Australia.

 The podcast is also available on Apple Podcasts, YouTube Studio and Spotify.